-New car lemon law may sound straightforward on the surface.
-But there are many, many minute details that muddle the answers you might be looking for.
-To make things even more complicated, the internet is full of conflicting information online regarding the new car lemon law in California.
+The California lemon law new car process may sound straightforward on the surface – but many, many minute details can muddle the answers you might be looking for.
+To make things even more complicated, the internet is full of conflicting information on the subject.

 Why is this?